 “You can still get your favorite snack food, but healthier versions of them,” Shelp said.

 In June 2013, the Sportsplex snack bar was assessed by a registered dietician, using standards from the Alliance for a Healthier Generation.
 The resulting report outlined suggestions to increase access to healthy food options.
-These included:• Providing approximately 700 healthy lunches to children in their summer camp programs;
+These included:

 The new oven was purchased with a matching grant from the Orange County Health Department’s Innovation Grant program.